Let’s have a look at the factors that affect self build costs and how to work out how much yours might be.

 The significance of these costs will be specific to your individual project.
 If they are relevant, then the cost implications should be noted.

 The Next Step

 By estimating your self build costs you can assess the feasibility of building, set a budget for your plot or begin the design process in earnest.
 As you move forward you’ll need an accurate set of projected costs which can be used to assist with the design and project management of your build.
 Our money matters section looks at all things financial in more detail including building up your cost projections.

 All this talk of self build costs is a bit draining!
-It is good to remember that by doing it yourself you can save up to 25% of the value of the completed property.
+It is good to remember though, that by doing it yourself you could save up to 25% of the value of the completed property.

 Pop back to the Introduction page for more things to consider.